 In Australian elections, voting is compulsory.
-That means that if you are an Australian citizen resident in the country, and you are 18 years old or more, you are required to vote.
-If you’ve only become a citizen since the last election, or turned 18 since the last election, voting this Saturday will be a first for you.
-But don’t be intimidated!
+That means that if you're an Australian citizen resident in the country, and you are 18 years old or more, you are required to vote.
+If you’ve only become a citizen since the last election, or turned 18 since the last election, voting may be a first for you.
+But don’t be intimidated.
 Here’s a handy Q and A about how to vote, make sure you’re counted, and what you can expect on election day.

 How do I know which seat I’m voting in?

-You can check which seat you’re in by going to the Australian Electoral Commission website.
+You can check which seat you’re in by going to the Australian Electoral Commission.

 Simply enter your suburb or postcode, and the AEC will tell you which electoral division you live in.
 By now, you should have confirmation from them since you had to give them your details when you registered to vote, but if you’ve forgotten this is a handy tool.

 Once again, the AEC can help you.
 Check out their voting page for help finding your local polling place.

 What are these ‘how to vote’ cards I keep seeing?